 When we give children Autumnal activities, sometimes it’s easy to get caught up in the typical colors of changing leaves and not give them enough space to flex their creativity.
-So with this How to Draw an Owl Flow Drawing guide, we’ve focused on that all-important self-expression, giving tips on how to use bold color, paint and brush techniques.
+So with this cute how to draw an owl guide, we’ve focused on that all-important self-expression, giving tips on how to use bold color, paint and brush techniques.

-Younger children can use the flow guide to practice their fine motor skills and develop confidence with a paintbrush, whilst older children can use our tips and tricks as a starting to point to really explore the many ways to use color and technique.
+Younger children can use the step by step owl guide to practice their fine motor skills and develop confidence with a paintbrush, whilst older children can use our tips and tricks as a starting to point to really explore the many ways to use color and technique.

 Say goodbye to boring brown and hello to colourful imagination with our Flow Drawing: How to Draw an Owl guide!